Energy-efficient landscaping: Grid pavement

-Disadvantage: Typically limited to parking areas
+Disadvantages: Typically limited to parking areas.
+Some grid pavements are not accessible to individuals who use mobility aids.

 The decision among different permeable pavement types depends on the need of the project, available material and equipment, and budget.

 Effective and smart lighting

 Site lighting with full cut off fixtures, light level sensors, and high efficiency fixtures.

 Structure orientation

-Sun rises from East, moves toward South, and sets in the West.
-Thus, a rule of thumb for design is to avoid south-facing window when trying to decrease cooling load of the building and increase south-facing window when trying to decrease heating load of the building.
+The sun rises from the East, moves South, and sets in the West.
+Thus, a rule of thumb for design is to avoid south-facing windows when trying to decrease cooling load of the building and increase south-facing windows when trying to decrease heating load of the building.
 The reality, however, is more complicated.
-Sun rises from East and sets in West perfectly only on the autumnal and vernal equinoxes, and during the vast majority of the year, Sun travels slightly southward and eastward depending on whether it is summer or winter and on whether the observer is in Northern Hemisphere or Southern Hemisphere.
+The sun rises from East and sets in West perfectly only on the autumnal and vernal equinoxes, and during the vast majority of the year, Sun travels slightly southward and eastward depending on whether it is summer or winter and on whether the observer is in the Northern Hemisphere or the Southern Hemisphere.

 To design for the best performance of the site, the designer needs to well understand the local climate and the site's location relative to equator.